trvorth/hyperchain/SECURITY.md

 ## Supported Versions

-Use this section to tell people about which versions of your project are currently being supported with security updates.

 As HyperChain is in pre-release development, no versions are currently supported with security updates.
 Once the initial testnet is launched, we will publish a versioning scheme and designate supported versions in this section.
 Security updates will be provided for all active testnet and mainnet releases, with a deprecation process outlined prior to end-of-life for any version.

 ## Reporting a Vulnerability

-Use this section to tell people how to report a vulnerability.
-Tell them where to go, how often they can expect to get an update on a reported vulnerability, what to expect if the vulnerability is accepted or declined, etc.
+How to report a vulnerability, where to go, how often can expect to get an update on a reported vulnerability, what to expect if the vulnerability is accepted or declined, etc.

 ### Reporting Process
 HyperChain welcomes responsible disclosure of security vulnerabilities to strengthen the protocol.
 To report a vulnerability, please follow these steps: